skychatorg/skychat/README.md

 `config/guestnames.txt` is the pool of non-logged usernames.
 When a guest logs in, a random name is associated to its session.
 These names are randomly used from this file.
 If you want to change these names, keep in mind that they should not contain whitespace characters (anything matched by \s so newline, tab, space, ..).
 Default random names are animal names.

+### Adding features

+The SkyChat is easily extensible through plugins.
+You can define custom plugins in `app/server/skychat/plugins/user_defined/`.
+It will be automatically loaded during the next application startup.

 ## Contribute